codymikol/git-down/README.md

 complete lack of features at this point.

-As you can see this is still in early development and only a few bits and bops here and there are functional

 Things that are working so far ( so you don't waste much time debating on whether you should use this atm )

 #### Commit View